|

 The wrinkle pattern normally appears within one hour after application and cures completely overnight.
 The key to an even, consistent wrinkle is a warm surface, not hot, not cold, prior to painting and warm ambient air temperature after coating.
 The wrinkle effect may be accelerated by use of heat as in: ovens, lamps or a hair dryer used in an oscillating motion.
 In extremely humid and/or colder weather, the texture may not develop for 12 hours and curing may not occur for 72 hours.
 Do not use when substrate is colder than 20°C or hotter than 32°C.

-What is the difference between VHT SP-995 Nu-Cast Aluminum and VHT SP-997 Nu-Cast Iron Engine?
+What is the difference between VHT Nu-Cast Aluminum (SP995) and VHT Nu-Cast Iron Engine (SP997)?

-SP-995 Nu-Cast Aluminum duplicates newly cast aluminum as in: new alternators or intake manifolds.
-SP-998 duplicates the cast gray look of a newly cast Iron Engine.
+Nu-Cast Aluminum (SP995) duplicates newly cast aluminum as in: new alternators or intake manifolds.
+SP998 duplicates the cast gray look of a newly cast Iron Engine.
 Both are ideal for restoration or making old parts look new.
-Both products are rated to 290°C and very chemical resistant after heated one time.
+Both products are rated to 290°C.

 What do I use for Chassis?

 VHT Epoxy All Weather Paint is ideal for all under body applications including suspension.
-It is the same hard and durable finish that is applied to appliances.
 It restores the surface to a long lasting, hard and durable finish.
 It is used more and more on Show Car and restoration projects.
-The SP-652 Satin Black is the most popular color for this project.
+The Satin Black (SP652) is the most popular color for this project.

 My Nite Shades is not adhering or looks milky white, Why?